bhimanshu2025/misty/User Guide/general_README.md

 cp misty/flasky/static/templates/full_stack_v1/sample_env.yml misty/flasky/files/env.yml

 Edit the misty/flasky/files/env.yml file to enter your Mist credentials.
 The env.yml file is specific to topology.
 It contains Juniper Mist credentials and any variables that are defined in misty/flasky/files/deployment_vars.j2 template.
 If env.yml file doesnt exist, you may create it.
+Anything thats related to mac address also needs to be filled in.
+This is the mac address that Mist uses to identify the device right from the time it was onboarded.

 At minimum, the env.yml file should containe below 3 variables. "host" is the mist instance that the user has an account in. "org_id" is the users Organization in the Mist instance while token is the token value from that Organization.
 The token can be generated under "My Account" in Mist.
 '''